Goldilocks and the Three Bears

 • What is the moral of Goldilocks and the Three Bears?

-• What is the Rule of Three in Goldilocks and the Three Bears?
+• What age is Goldilocks and the Three Bears best for?

-• Are there famous adaptations of Goldilocks and the Three Bears?
+• What can children learn from Goldilocks and the Three Bears?